 Fully vegan restaurants abound in many cities, and mainstream restaurants are also increasing their vegan offerings and marking vegan options on their menus.

 The European Union regulations on the labeling of food allergens makes it even easier for vegans.
 While the implementation of these regulations varies, in some countries (such as Austria, the Czech Republic and Slovakia) egg, dairy and other animal-based allergens are clearly indicated for each item on restaurant menus.

 Vegan travelers are so spoiled for choice in Europe, it can be hard to know which country to choose!
-Check out some of my many articles on vegan travel in Europe for inspiration.
+You'll find lots of tips and inspiration for European vegan travel here on The Nomadic Vegan.

 For newbies, I would suggest vegan travel in Europe as a great way to begin your vegan adventures.
 Vegan travel in the UK is perhaps the easiest of all, especially if you are an English speaker and don't want to worry about communicating your needs in a foreign language.

 “Can I be a vegan and travel in Japan?”

 Absolutely!
 Japan is a bit of a paradox when it comes to vegan food.
 On the one hand, the local cuisine is largely plant-based.
 Tofu and vegetables are used abundantly, and meat is relatively rare.

 On the other hand, fish is a big part of the local diet, and it tends to sneak its way into seemingly vegan dishes.
 And then there's the language barrier, which poses an additional challenge.

 Nevertheless, veganism has become more widespread in Japan in the past few years, and quite a few restaurant owners are adapting their menus to make them vegan-friendly.

 With a bit of knowledge about the culture and the cuisine, you can definitely enjoy traveling in Japan as a vegan.